+Please, think before you submit a piece.
+It will save our time and increase our patience.
 Update 2014-02-17: Changed some of the example images from our gallery.
 Enhanced the information on the Architecture folder.
 Corrected small mistakes.

 Update 2013-02-21: Please remember that all infrared shots go to the Darkroom folder, no matter if the infrared effect was done in camera or outside!

 Example images from our gallery were added to every folder desription to show what kind of material we are looking for there.
 Big thanks to the members who submitted the artworks now used as examples.
 If someone wants their works to be removed from this journal, please send us a note.